 - Replace the damaged diodes by new diodes identical to the original ones, observing the position of each anode diode and each cathode diode; - 2.
 The diodes are already supplied with insulated braided cable and connection terminal; - 3.
 Clean the heatsink disk completely around the diodemounting hole. - 4.
 Check if the diode thread is clean and free of burs; - 5.
-Apply thermal compound on the contacts; - 6.
-Install the diode in its correct position using a torque wrench, observing the torques recommended in Table 7.1.
+Apply thermal compound on the contacts; - Install the diode in its correct position using a torque wrench, observing the torques recommended in Table 7.1.

-Table 7.1: Diode tightening torque
+of the oh Tigh Table 7.1: Diode tighte ening torque

-Thread of the diode Torque wrench Tightening torque
+Thread of the diode base (mm) Torque wrench head (mm) Tightening torque (Nm)

-base (mm) head (mm) (Nm)

 M12 24 10

 M16 32 30

 M24 41 60